9 Magnificent Green Peas benefits (Matar) + Healthy Recipes

 Insoluble Fibre is abundantly present in Green peas which aids in easy expulsion of stools from the gut.
 This excellent source of fibre absorbs water from the gut which makes the fecal matter heavy and thereby throws waste matter out of the body.
 A study stated that Dietary fiber is as effective as lactulose in improving stool frequency, stool consistency and treatment success (6).
 Good fibre loaded recipes are Bajra Whole Moong and Green Pea Khichdi and Oats Mutter

-6. Diabetes Control
+6. Green Peas benefit for Diabetes Control

 7. Reduces Cholesterol Levels

 Legumes like green peas, cow peas, mung, chick peas and kidney beans have shown a hypo-cholesterolemic (cholesterol lowering) effect mainly due to the presence of the amount of dietary fibre in them (8).
 Green Pea Parathas and Pyazwale Mutter are good cholesterol free recipes for those who are on low cholesterol diet.